 The diet of guinea pigs is 70% hay, supplements as pellets or drops to supply vitamin C, water, fruits, and veggies.

-The hay, fruits, veggies, and water are all available in your local markets.
-And since they are all short-lived, ordering them online is something that I would NOT recommend.
+The hay, fruits, veggies, and water are all available in both your local markets as well as online.

 The vitamin C supplements are must-buys for guinea pigs.
 Vitamin C can also be fed through a balanced diet of veggies and fruits.
 But all fruits and veggies that guinea pigs love are quite low on vitamin C, so we cannot be sure if that could provide the necessary amounts of vitamin C.